JoeChiu-DAC/docker-in-docker-installer/README.md

 # Ansiable Playbook Docker in Dokcer Automation Installer

 ## Synopsis
-This ansible playbook will install a jenkins system either by docker in docker on a Ubuntu box or docker client in docker on a CentOS based on the inventory distribution global variable.
+This ansible playbook will install a jenkins system either by docker in docker on a Ubuntu box or docker client in docker on a CentOS box based on the inventory distribution global variable.

 ## Linux RHEL 7.5
 * Ansible: 2.7.5